-The customary formula for high grades and success is school plus hard work.
-This was and is seen as the winning principle that we continue to replicate in our school and college system.
+The customary formula for academic success is high attendance rates and hard work.
+This was and is seen as the winning principle which is advocated in our education system.
 However, in a world where everybody adheres to this path to success; how do we explain how some people are just more successful, less stressed and happier than others?
 Aside from luck, there is a very real and plausible explanation.
 Many of us have read or heard of Emotional Intelligence; well this ‘EQ’ or the lack of it can explain different variations of success and emotional well-being.

-Emotional Intelligence, often called EQ as opposed to IQ is our ability to handle emotions and to cope with the highs and lows that life throws at us.
-David Goleman, the author of Emotional Intelligence, suggests that there are five aspects of emotional intelligence and that one can check how emotionally intelligent they are, by referring to these:
+Emotional Intelligence, often called EQ (Emotional Quotient) as opposed to IQ is our ability to handle emotions and to cope with the highs and lows that life throws at us.
+Daniel Goleman, the author of Emotional Intelligence, suggests that there are five aspects of emotional intelligence and that one can check how emotionally intelligent they are, by referring to these:

 - Emotional Attunement: How aware you are of your emotions and how these affect your life.